aelse/open5e/source/monsters/monsters_a-z/S/succubus-incubus.rst

 one.
 The target's hit point maximum is reduced by an amount equal to the damage taken.
 This reduction lasts until the target finishes a long rest.
 The target dies if this effect reduces its hit point maximum to 0.
-**Etherealness**: The fiend magically enters the Ethereal Plane from the Material Plane, or vice versa.
+*:ref:`srd:etherealness`*: The fiend magically enters the Ethereal Plane from the Material Plane, or vice versa.